NSoiffer/MathCAT/README.md

 # rule:
 #     name: <string> # name of the rule (name+tag should be unique)
 #     tag: <string>
-#     variables: [{name: value}, ...]   #optional
+#     variables: [{name: value}, ...]
+#      - name is a string, value is an XPath expr that evaluates to a string, number, or boolean
+#      - inside the rule, the value is accessed as $name
+#      - the variable's value is set _before_ testing "match", so it can be used in match
 #     match: <string>  # xpath for the match
 #      - can be a single string or
 #      - an array of strings (for readability) that are joined together
 #     replace:  [replacements] where replacements are one of the following
 #      - t: some text
 #          'T' is used to indicate text has been translated.
 #      - ct: concatenate text without space in front
 #           'CT' is used to indicate text has been translated
 #      - ot: optional text (don't use text if it results in repeated words)
 #           'OT' to indicate text has been translated
 #           E.g., we don't want "t raised to the the fraction with ...."
 #           Making "the" optional in the fraction rule prevents the repetition
 #      - x: some xpath (as string)
 #      - test:
 #         if: <string> some xpath
 #         then: [replacements]
 #         else: [replacements] # optional
+#         else_test # optional, used in place of 'else:' -- avoids needing to use 'test:' after the 'else:'
 #      - pause: string or number  # "short", "medium", "long", "auto", or number in milliseconds
 #      - rate:  string/number or dict with 1 or 2 entries
 #         value: float number with optional %
 #         replace: [replacements]  # tts values need to scope contents
 #      - volume:  string/number or dict with 1 or 2 entries
 #         value: float number with optional %
 #         replace: [replacements]  # tts values need to scope contents
 #      - pitch:  string/number or dict with 1 or 2 entries
 #         value: float number with optional %
 #         replace: [replacements]  # tts values need to scope contents
 #      - gender:  string/number or dict with 1 or 2 entries
 #         value: "male" # or "female"
 #         replace: [replacements]  # tts values need to scope contents
 #      - voice:  string/number or dict with 1 or 2 entries
 #         value: string
 #         replace: [replacements]  # tts values need to scope contents
 #      - spell:  string (usually a single letter to be pronounced as the letter)
 ```

 Note: for "pause", the "auto" value will calculate a pausing amount based on the complexity of the surrounding parts.
 The more complex they are, the longer the pause (up to a limit).
 The basic idea is that you want to give the listener time to digest and separate out the two parts when one or both are more complicated.